yixuan/spectra/examples/DavidsonSymEigen_example.md

 }
 ```

 - It is also possible to provide a staring values for the eigenvectors.
-This can be done with the `computeWithGuess` method, which takes an additional `Eigen::Matrix` as an input.
+This can be done with the `compute_with_guess` method, which takes an additional `Eigen::Matrix` as an input.
 The guess is expected to be normalized.